 This means your entire storage is always at arm’s length, encumbrance is another pretend obstacle as you can bring your stash box to you at any time along with the food and water stored inside.
 I also found that I could actually gather an infinite amount of water from any water source, such as a river.

 Thirsty?
 Fast travel by a river, gather all you need, bring your camp to you and cook it into purified water.
-If your survival mechanics never boil down to more than needing to open a menu every once in a while then they were an utter waste of development time.
+If the survival mechanics never boil down to more than needing to open a menu every once in a while, then they were an utter waste of development time.

 Then there is the matter of being always online.
 For every concession the game had to make to be always online, other players in the world matter very little to your experience.
-There are random events in the world that trigger and make all nearby players temporary ally’s to complete them cooperatively.
+There are random events in the world that trigger and make all nearby players temporary allies to complete them cooperatively.
 I really like the concept of them, but the other players never factored into my enjoyment.
-My partner and I could do them mostly on our own.
+My partner and I could do them mostly on our own with no help needed.

 Players who like PvP will find it frustrating that they can’t kill and rob other players.
 Those not interested in PvP will be annoyed at being bothered by the PvP players to begin with.